-AL ONIA is a retired geophysicist living in Calgary, Canada.
+AL ONIA is a retired geophysicist living on Vancouver Island, Canada.
 His fiction has appeared in On Spec, The Speculative Edge, Heroic Fantasy Quarterly, Spinetingler, eFantasy, Marion Zimmer Bradley and the anthologies BodySmith 401, North of Infinity and Warrior Wisewoman 3.
 He is a two-time Aurora Award finalist.
 His first novel, Javenny, was launched in August 2014 by Bundoran Press.

 Al Onia – Autobiographical Statement

-I was born in Calgary, Alberta, Canada, where I still live with my wife Sandra; close to family, the incredible Rocky Mountains and prairie roots.
+I was born in Calgary, Alberta, Canada; close to family, the incredible Rocky Mountains and prairie roots.
 I discovered science and science fiction in grade 4.
 Buchanan Elementary’s library introduced me to Jules Verne, Robert Heinlein and Donald Wolheim.